 - 13:17 I’m telling you the truth, prophets and others deeply devoted to God have wished they could see what you’re looking at and listen to what you’re hearing.
 But they couldn’t.

 - 13:18 Listen, and I’ll explain the parable of the farmer.

-- 13:19 Seed the farmer planted in a field is the message about the kingdom.
+- 13:19 Seed the farmer planted in a field is the message about the Kingdom.
 Seed that lands on the hard-packed path represents people who don’t understand the message.
-Satan quickly snatches them away.
+Satan quickly snatches the seed away.

 - 13:20 Seed that lands on rocky dirt represents the message getting a warm reception.
 People like what they hear and they embrace it.

 - 13:21 But the message within them dies quickly because its roots are shallow.
 When these people get smacked by persecution and other troubles because of their belief in the Kingdom, they quit.

 - 13:22 Seed that lands in the briar patch are people who hear the message.
 But life’s worries and the lure of building wealth chokes the message to death.